-You don’t have to have fancy equipment, call in an expert, or pay a ton of money for expensive natural stone.
+You don’t have to have fancy equipment, call an expert, or pay a ton of money for expensive natural stone.

 Our project was not without its’ unexpected challenges and budget-busting surprises, all of which I’ll be sharing with you.

 We absolutely LOVE our new fireplace, and are so proud that we can say we did it all ourselves!

 Fireplace Demo Day

-We decided to pull off the wood paneling on our fireplace just out of curiosity as to what was underneath, but it really wasn’t necessary.
+We decided to pull off the wood paneling on our fireplace out of curiosity to see what was underneath, but it wasn’t necessary.

 See what I mean about it being ugly?!

 When my husband starting pulling off the old wood paneling on demo day, we found many surprises!